alinex/node-fs/README.md

 - *(list): Matches zero or more occurrences of the given patterns.
 - +(list): Matches one or more occurrences of the given patterns.
 - @(list): Matches one of the given patterns.

+### Search depth

+The search depth specifies in which level of subdirectories the filter will match.
+1 means everything in the given directory, 2 one level deeper.

+- `mindepth` minimal depth to match
+- `maxdepth` maximal depth to match

 License